rachelc313/surfs_up/README.md

 An analysis was completed of the "hawaii.sqllite" file.
 The purpose of this analysis is the following:

-1. Determine the number of temperatures measured.
+1. Determine the number of temperatures measured for June and December.
-2. Determine the mean temperatures for June and December.
+2. Determine the average temperatures for June and December.
 3. Determine the minimum and temperatures for June and December.

 ## Resources